AbdullahAjayi/aquaguard/README.md

-# Aquaguard
+# Aquaguard 🌊🐟

-A web interface for a smart pond system amimed at monitoring and controling various parameters of the pond, including turbidity, pH levels, temperature, and more, all from a user-friendly interface.
+A web interface for a smart pond system aimed at monitoring and controlling various parameters of the pond, including turbidity, pH levels, temperature, and more, all from a user-friendly interface. 🌱

 ![Aquaguard ui](https://media.licdn.com/dms/image/v2/D4D22AQED2TIfr6vQtA/feedshare-shrink_1280/feedshare-shrink_1280/0/1728744063932?e=1732752000&v=beta&t=1ne3vPo3NcVhiFHYpmrYnovbvwM0i_fy9qvA70qW85Q)

-## Features
+## Features ✨

-- Real-time monitoring of pond variables
+- Real-time monitoring of pond variables 🌡️
-- User-friendly dashboard for data visualization
+- User-friendly dashboard for data visualization 📊
-- Ability of user to control pond variables from the web interface (yet to be included feature)
+- Ability of user to control pond variables from the web interface (yet to be included feature) ⚙️
-- Live feed of fishes in the pond displayed on the web interface.
+- Live feed of fishes in the pond displayed on the web interface. 🎥🐠

-## Technologies Used
+## Technologies Used 🛠️

 - **Frontend & Backend**: NextJs with Typescript
 - **Database**: Firebase

-  ## Installation Instructions
+## Installation Instructions 📥

 1. Clone the repository:
    ```bash